 Q: Where is Amazon EKS available?

-A: Please visit the AWS global infrastructure region table for the most up-to-date information on Amazon EKS regional availability.
+A: Please visit the Amazon Web Services global infrastructure region table for the most up-to-date information on Amazon EKS regional availability.